 Additionally, both pieces of legislation enacted in 2012 and 2014 further illustrate the shared responsibility of funding the CalSTRS Defined Benefit Program, which involves fair and gradual contribution rate increases for the State of California, over 1,700 employers and CalSTRS’ active member population.

 I think it is important to recognize that, although any future changes to contribution rates as a result of the adoption of the new assumptions appear to be relatively modest as a percentage of payroll, the impact on educators’ take home pay and the state budget is real.
 Nonetheless, adopting assumptions that best match the actual experience of the CalSTRS plan is an important, necessary step in pursuit of the system’s strategic plan goal of ensuring a financially sound retirement system.
 Delaying action would only serve to defer the costs in the short-term while increasing costs over the long-term.

-For more information on any potential contribution rate changes which will be dependent on the board’s discussion of the actuarial valuation in April, refer to CalSTRS experience study press release as well as an estimated table for each group.
+For more information on any potential contribution rate changes which will be dependent on the board’s discussion of the actuarial valuation in April, refer to CalSTRS experience study press release as well as an estimated contribution rate table for each group.

 In summary, the updated demographic and economic assumptions that are now in place more closely match CalSTRS recent actuarial experience and provide an updated perspective of the continued progress toward the system’s long-term funding goals.
 Additionally, the board’s prudent actions to adopt a more dynamic mortality methodology, phased-in changes in the investments assumed rate of return, and decreased economic-related assumptions, further reinforce the depth of their fiduciary responsibility to meet the financial needs of CalSTRS more than 914,000 members and their beneficiaries well into the future.